zyradyl-moe/archive.zyradyl.moe/_posts/2015-08-16-Icinga2-Tutorial-Part-2.md

 [agent-less checks.][8]
 Agent-less checks do not rely on having a remote program installed, and this is useful for embedded devices that may not have enough memory to host another program.
-This is also helpful if your client only offers one or two services and it isn't worth taking the time to install and configure a node setup.
+This is also helpful if your client only offers one or two services and it isn’t worth taking the time to install and configure a node setup.
 For example, you can check if SSH is available on a remote host, or check if the HTTP server is alive, or even simply see if the host is alive.
 We will start there.